1961 Dime Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 1961 DCAM Dime Value

-The finest known example reached PR70 grade and sold for $5,581 in December 2014, representing the top quality level for this variety.
-This price point reflects both the technical perfection required for the grade and the visual appeal that Deep Cameo contrast provides.
+The finest known example reached PR70 grade and sold for $5,581 in December 2014 — the all-time auction record for any 1961 dime.
+This price point reflects both the technical perfection required for a PR70 grade and the extraordinary visual appeal that DCAM contrast provides.
+Because this proof mintage ran nearly double the previous record for the series, finding a PR70 DCAM still required everything to go right at the exact earliest moment of die use.

 1961 DCAM Dime Price/Grade Chart